Logo

 5.

-Jodie Foster made her directorial film debut with Little Man Tate and has since directed films such as Home for the Holidays, The Beaver and Money Monster.
+Jodie Foster made her directorial debut with Little Man Tate and has since directed films such as Home for the Holidays, The Beaver, and Money Monster.

 6.

-Jodie Foster founded her own production company, Egg Pictures, in 1992.
+Jodie Foster founded a production company, Egg Pictures, in 1992.

 7.

-Jodie Foster earned two Primetime Emmy Awards for producing The Baby Dance, and directing the Orange Is the New Black episode "Lesbian Request Denied" in 2014.
+Jodie Foster received Primetime Emmy nominations for producing The Baby Dance and for directing the Orange Is the New Black episode "Lesbian Request Denied".

 8.

-Jodie Foster has directed episodes for Tales from the Darkside, House of Cards, Black Mirror, and Tales from the Loop.
+Jodie Foster has directed episodes of Tales from the Darkside, House of Cards, the Black Mirror episode "Arkangel", and Tales from the Loop.

 9.

-Jodie Foster was born on November 19,1962, in Los Angeles, the youngest child of Evelyn Ella "Brandy" and Lucius Fisher Jodie Foster III, a wealthy businessman.
+Alicia Christian Jodie Foster was born on November 19,1962, in Los Angeles, California, the youngest child of Evelyn Ella "Brandy" and Lucius Fisher Jodie Foster III, a wealthy businessman.

 10.